- Getting Started

-Interface service is an application running in Kubernetes pod on each worker node of OpenNESS Kubernetes cluster.
-It allows to attach additional network interfaces of the worker host to provided OVS bridge, enabling external traffic scenarios for applications deployed in Kubernetes pods.
-Services on each worker can be controlled from master node using kubectl plugin.
+Interface service is an application running in the Kubernetes* pod on each worker node of the OpenNESS Kubernetes cluster.
+It allows users to attach additional network interfaces of the worker host to the provided OVS bridge, enabling external traffic scenarios for applications deployed in the Kubernetes* pods.
+Services on each worker can be controlled from the control plane node using kubectl plugin.

 Traffic from the external host

-A machine (client-sim) that is physically connected to OpenNESS edge node over a cable would be able to communicate to the pods in the Kubernetes cluster when the physical network interface (through which the cable is attached) is bridged over to the Kubernetes cluster subnet.
+A machine (client-sim) that is physically connected to the OpenNESS edge node over a cable can communicate to the pods in the Kubernetes cluster when the physical network interface (through which the cable is attached) is bridged over to the Kubernetes cluster subnet.
 This is done by providing the PCI ID or MAC address to the

 interfaceservice kubectl plugin.

-The machine that is connected to the edge node must be configured as below in order to allow the traffic originating from the client-sim (
+The machine that is connected to the edge node must be configured as described below to allow the traffic originating from the client-sim (

 192.168.1.0/24 subnet) to be routed over to the Kubernetes cluster (

-Update the physical ethernet interface with an IP from
+Update the physical Ethernet interface with an IP from the

 192.168.1.0/24 subnet and the Linux* IP routing table with the routing rule as:

 ip a a 192.168.1.10/24 dev eth1 route add -net 10.16.0.0/16 gw 192.168.1.1 dev eth1

-NOTE: Default OpenNESS network policy applies to pods in
+NOTE: The default OpenNESS network policy applies to pods in a

 defaultnamespace and blocks all ingress traffic.
-Refer to Kubernetes NetworkPolicies for example policy allowing ingress traffic from
+Refer to Kubernetes NetworkPolicies for an example policy allowing ingress traffic from the

 192.168.1.0/24subnet on a specific port.

 NOTE: The subnet

-192.168.1.0/24is allocated by Ansible playbook to the physical interface which is attached to the first edge node.
-The second edge node joined to the cluster is allocated the next subnet
+192.168.1.0/24is allocated by the Ansible* playbook to the physical interface, which is attached to the first edge node.
+The second edge node joined to the cluster is allocated to the next subnet

 192.168.2.0/24and so on.

-NOTE: To identify which subnet is allocated to which node, use this command:
+NOTE: To identify which subnet is allocated to which node, use the following command:

 $ kubectl get subnets NAME PROTOCOL CIDR PRIVATE NAT DEFAULT GATEWAYTYPE USED AVAILABLE jfsdm001-local IPv4 192.168.1.0/24 false false false distributed 0 255 jfsdm002-local IPv4 192.168.2.0/24 false false false distributed 0 255 ...

-The list presents which subnet (CIDR) is bridged to which edgenode, e.g: node
+The list presents which subnet (CIDR) is bridged to which edgenode.
+For example, node

 jfsdm001is bridged to subnet